 - Students from lower socio-economic groups and neighbourhoods in which relatively few people enter higher education

-*This list has been taken from The Office For Fair Access webpage and is correct at time of publishing
+*This list has been taken from the Office for Students website and is correct at the time of publishing

 At Bishop Grosseteste University, we believe that every student, regardless of status, age, background or gender, has the right to be encouraged to consider Higher Education as an option for his or her future.
 All of our outreach work aims to promote the idea that a University education is accessible for all.